xsdk-project/MathPackagesTraining2022/_lessons/amrex/lesson.md

 <br>
 ### Parallelism with GPUs

+Suppose at this point, you find you have access to GPUs.
+Typically, it may be difficult to adapt your code to take advantage of there resources.
+And while there are compatibility layers out there, the AMReX framework is already poised to take advantage of GPUs with very little change to the code.

+In our example,
-The same AMReX code can be recompiled to use a GPU backend for some computations.
+same AMReX source code can be recompiled to use a GPU backend for some computations.

 ```cpp